scriptPilot/app-framework/DOCUMENTATION.md

 - An underscore indicates tab routes: `your-new-page_tab1.vue`
 - Two underscores indicates alternate tab routes: `your-new-page_tab1_alternate.vue`

+Pages in sub folders *pages/sub-folder/... .vue* are supported.
+Sub folders do not have any impact to the route structure but let your organize your page components better.

 As an example, if you have the following page components:

 - *pages/tabs.vue*